Ilma Grace Stone: Publications

 She described 25 species, several genera and one new moss family.

-Her collection of around 25,000 specimens is now held in the herbarium of the University of Melbourne.
-It is particularly comprehensive for bryophytes of tropical areas of Australia.
+Her collection of around 25,000 specimens were primarily held in the University of Melbourne Herbarium.
+However, they were consolidated in 2001 and are now held at the National Herbarium of Victoria, Royal Botanic Gardens Victoria.
+Stone's collection is particularly comprehensive for bryophytes of tropical areas of Australia.

-Awards
+Awards and honours

 In 1989 she was awarded a D.Sc. by the University of Melbourne where she was an Honorary Research Fellow.

 She was elected an Honorary Member of the British Bryological Society in 1982.

 Several species of moss have been named in her honour.
 This includes two genera (Stonea and Stoneobryum) and two species: